mlflow/mlflow/docs/source/llms/prompt-engineering.rst

            :scale: 40%
            :align: center

-Step 10: Evaluate the new prompt template on previous inputs
+Step 10: Evaluate the new prompt template based on previous inputs
 ------------------------------------------------------------
 Now that you've made an adjustment to your prompt template, it's important to make sure that the new template performs well on the previous inputs and compare the outputs with older